Ultra-Arcade/open-ua-pcb/16WASD MX Southpawn Passthrough/README.md

 5 - The `Secure Checkout` process will be different based on your location in the world.
 We recommend researching your shipping options to choose the one that is right for your application.

-You will need the following parts to assemble the 16WASD MX Southpawn Passthrough:
+You will need the following parts to assemble the 16WASD MX Southpaw Passthrough:
 - 2 x 6x6x7 tactile switches - [LINK](https://www.aliexpress.com/item/1005004159746274.html)
 - 1 x Waveshare RP2040 Zero, clone or similar - [LINK](https://www.aliexpress.com/item/1005005910512138.html)
 - 1 x Mid-mount USB passthrough port - [LINK](https://www.aliexpress.com/item/1005005686242161.html)